-a .
-1400 DLENCE/DA INAPPROPRIATI E AND DISRUPTI VE BEHAVI ORS AND L EVELS OF F RESPONSE k KEY: U SE LOWES ST LEVEL II NDICATED FIRST Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
-Intensive Suppo- priate Administra propriate when su put in place in the to address behavi or has continued t affect the learnin is and others. ation - may be intervent ior but to Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavio is escalating (repeated offenses). sion Level 4: Request for Long Term Suspension. e v ior INAPPROPRIATE BEHAVIOR Threats, Bullying, Cyber-Bullyi Identity, Sexual Orientation, 1 Disability, or r Religion aga ainst Member LEV 4 Ethnici rs of th ty, Se MAY REFER TO LAW ENFORCEMEN T FOR ADVICE, DIVERSION OR FURTHER ACTION x Gender/Gender pol Community. including g Cyber-Hara ssment) ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Minor harassment (i.e., verbal discriminatory actions).
-Dignity for All Students Act (DASA) Report may be filed iminatory actions). ity for All Students Act ~ Intentional or reckless conduct (including verbal or written conduct) or electronic communication that is offensive, threatening, or intimidating and may substantially disrupt the orderly operation of a school.
-Dignity for All Students Act ( DASA ) Report must be filed ~ ~ May be used if approved by the Chief of Schools May be used if approved by the Chief of Schools Physical contact in a manner intended to be offensive, threatening or intimidating and may substantially disrupt the order operation of a school.
-Dignity for All Students Act (DASA) Report must be filed ~ V May be used if approved by the Chief of Schools May be used if approved by the Chief of Schools Serious bullying and/or harass: (i.e., repeatedly over time enga in intentional negative behavior adversely affect another studer ability to participate in or bene from a school's education or en- curricular programs or severe isolated instances of bullying, threatening behavior that place student in fear of death or serior injury, defamation, discrimination conduct that is intended to cau another student to suffer public humiliation).
-Dignity for All Students Act (DASA) Report must be filed aging ors that nt's efit xtra- such as es a bus tion or se c ¥ V ~ May be used if approved by the Chief of Schools
+CE/DASA VIOLEN INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE KEY: USE LOWEST LEVEL INDICATED FIRST Level 2: Intensive Support Staff Level 4: Request for Long Term Level 1: Classroom Support and Level 3: Short Term Suspension and Appropriate Administration -Suspension.
+Student Support Team - may be - may be appropriate when may be appropriate when supports appropriate when student has no interventions and supports have have been put in place in the been put in place but the behavior prior incidents and interventions classroom to address behavior but is escalating (repeated offenses). have not been put in place. the behavior has continued to negatively affect the learning of the students and others.
+MAY REFER TO LAW ENFORCEMEN LEVEL LEVEL LEVEL LEVEL FOR ADVIC INAPPROPRIATE DIVERSION OR BEHAVIOR FURTHER ACTION SSEC5a - Material Incidents of Discrimination, Harassment and Bullying (Excluding Cyberbullying) Minor harassment (i.e., verbal discriminatory actions).
+1 1 1 Dignity for All Students Act (DASA) Report may be filed Intentional or reckless conduct (including verbal or written conduct) that is offensive, threatening, or May be used May be used if intimidating and may substantially if approved approved by the Chief by the Chief disrupt the orderly operation of a of Schools of Schools school.
+Dignity for All Students Act (DASA) Report must be filed Physical contact in a manner intended to be offensive, threatening May be used or intimidating and may substantially if approved May be used if disrupt the order operation of a by the Chief approved by the Chief school. of Schools of Schools Dignity for All Students Act (DASA) Report must be filed Serious bullying and/or harassment (i.e., repeatedly over time engaging in intentional negative behaviors that adversely affect another student's ability to participate in or benefit from a school's education or extracurricular programs or severe May be used if isolated instances of bullying, such as approved by the Chief threatening behavior that places a of Schools student in fear of death or serious injury, defamation, discrimination or conduct that is intended to cause another student to suffer public humiliation).
+Dignity for All Students Act (DASA) Report must be filed